-Possible Reasons: Lockheed was into substantial debt pile, estimated around $13 million and the move would generate enough cash to service the debt.
+Possible Reasons: Lockheed was into a substantial debt pile, estimated around $13 million, and the move would generate enough cash to service the debt.
 Similarly, Martin Marietta Materials would be able to plan more inorganic growth through acquisitions and mergers.

 Tax Treatment for Spin-offs

-Spin offs have earned brownie points for being tax-free options.
-However, that not the case always.
-Whether a split-off will be tax-free or with taxable is decided in a manner which the parent company divests the subsidiary or a part of itself.
+Spin-offs have earned brownie points for being tax-free options.
+However, not always the case.
+Whether a split-off will be tax-free or with taxable is decided in a manner in which the parent company divests the subsidiary or a part of itself.
 The tax perspective is governed by Internal Revenue Code (IRC) Section 355.
 While financial viability is the key driving force behind Split-offs, it is also imperative that shareholders’ interest is taken care of.
-Usually, divestiture attracts long-term capital gains and hence the split-off has to be designed in such a way that they are tax-free.
+Usually, divestiture attracts long-term capital gains, and hence the split-off has to be designed in such a way that they are tax-free.

 In the second method, the parent company offers an option to the existing shareholders to exchange their shares in the parent company for an equal proportion of shares in the spinoff company or continue maintaining their holding in the company.
 Some also exercise the option of holding both the stocks.
 This is something on the lines of a Split-off.

-A spin-off, split-off or equity carve-out are three varied methods of divestiture with the same objectives-Enhancing shareholder value, tax benefits, and improved profitability.
-While the goal of all these three methods is same, the selection amongst them is based on the broader corporate strategies of the parent company.
+A spin-off, split-off or equity carve-out are three varied methods of divestiture with the same objectives-Enhancing shareholder valueShareholder ValueShareholder's value is the value that company shareholders receive as dividends and stock price appreciation due to better decision-making by the management that ultimately results in a company's growth in sales and profit., tax benefits, and improved profitability.
+While the goal of all these three methods is the same, the selection amongst them is based on the broader corporate strategies of the parent company.
 Exit strategies are usually peppered with various challenges.

-Carving out a company which is different from the core operations of the company requires thorough due diligence.
-A well-etched analysis of the strategy can build confidence in the process, get perfectly aligned operations and drive the entire transaction to realize its highest potential.
+Carving out a company that is different from the core operations of the company requires thorough due diligence.
+A well-etched analysis of the strategy can build confidence in the process, get perfectly aligned operations, and drive the entire transaction to realize its highest potential.

 Separation complexities are onerous and involve negotiations at each step.
 A pre-conceived transition plan which clearly spells out the entire process and the work involved at each stage would go a long way in keeping things streamlined.